HowToDoInJava

-TestNG – Timeout Test Tutorial
+TestNG Test Timeouts

 While executing tests, there can be cases where certain tests get stuck or may take longer execution time than expected.
-In such scenarios, we may need to mark the said test as fail and then move to the next test in the suite.
+In such scenarios, we may need to mark the said test as a fail and then move to the next test in the suite.

 In this tutorial, we will learn to configure TestNG tests to timeout after some pre-configured duration.